xu1718191411/LearningAndroid/README.md

 #
 #Twitter for today
 #Several people complained about cat-like noisy at night and a business man on an fishing trip saw a puma up a tree
+#Thirteen is thirteen is not as good as one but it is better that nothing